Is My Mother a Narcissist?

 5. You Were Compared — Unfavourably — to Others

-The subtle cruelty lies in the unspoken message: Who you are is not enough.
+The unspoken message: Who you are is not enough.

 6. She Needed You More Than You Could Need Her